South Shore United Church, #85 Route 10, Tryon, PEI

 community and world, and nuturing our hopes for the future.

-United Church Women have four units which meet regularly to provide a medium
+United Church Women have four units which meet regularly to provide a

-any ladies in the church for an afternoon or evening of fellowship.
+welcome any ladies in the church for an afternoon or evening of fellowship.

 The Christian Education and Development Committee plan programs for the congregation which invites persons of all ages to explore and grow in their relationship with God.